 Goods-Producing Sector Trends

-Data in the graphs below is indexed to the year 2007 (pre-recession period) to show trends and to compare with the Canadian economy.
-Between 2008 and 2013, employment in Nova Scotia’s good-producing sector has been decreasing at a slower pace than the goods-producing sector at the national level.
-However, employment in the goods-producing sector at the national level has been experiencing a rebound since 2010 while it has continued to decline in Nova Scotia.
+Data in the graphs below is indexed to the year 2010 (post-recession period) to show trends and to compare with the Canadian economy.
+After 2010, a clear gap appeared between national employment growth and provincial employment in the goods producing sector that has continued to widen over time.
+Between 2010 and 2018, employment in Nova Scotia’s good-producing sector has decreased 5.4%, whereas at the national level it has grown 5.5%.

 Service-Producing Sector Trends

 Employment in the service-producing sector has been increasing at national and provincial levels though growth has been faster nationally.
-After peaking in 2012, relative to 2007, employment growth in Nova Scotia’s service-producing sector has been on a downward trend in the last two years.
-However, employment in Nova Scotia’s service-producing sector was 1.2% higher in 2014 compared to 2007.
+After peaking in 2012, relative to 2010, employment growth in Nova Scotia’s service-producing sector went on a downward trend until 2017.
+However, employment in Nova Scotia’s service-producing sector was 2.6% higher in 2018 compared to 2010.